chitraju-chaithanya/FineTuneSequentialModel/README.md

 # FineTuneSequentialModel

-Appling Lightweight Fine-Tuning to a Foundation Model - LoRA
+Applying Lightweight Fine-Tuning to a Foundation Model - LoRA

 1. Using the Hugging Face ecosystem to fine-tune a language model to classify text as ‘positive’ or ‘negative’.